Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Results

 \subsection{Managerial insights}

 The acceptance of a request by the municipality depends on the relation between transportation costs of the request in the \gls{acr:pts} and penalty costs for rejection.
 The transportation cost in the \gls{acr:pts}, on the one hand, depends on the externality cost associated with loading and unloading operations.
 On the other hand, the penalty cost of rejecting a request depends on the externality costs of truck based delivery.
-In our base case scenario, we set the arc cost on the transit arcs as $\Cost_{\UnbracedArc}=0.1, \medspace \Arc \in \SetOfArcs^{\Transit}$ and the externality cost for truck based delivery to be $0.2$ \euro{} per vehicle and kilometer.
+In our base case scenario, we set the arc cost on the transit arcs as $\Cost_{\UnbracedArc}=0.3, \medspace \Arc \in \SetOfArcs^{\Transit}$ and the externality cost for truck based delivery to be \euro{0.3} per vehicle and kilometer.

-In our base case with $3,000$ freight requests, we obtain a freight request rejection rate of $35.1\%$ rejection rate (see Figure~\ref{fig:rejected-share-base}).
-In the following, we discuss the characteristics of this base case in comparison to two extreme scenarios: an optimistic scenario with truck delivery costs of $0.4$\euro{} and $\Cost_{\UnbracedArc}=0.1, \medspace \Arc \in \SetOfArcs^{\Transit}$ that favors the acceptance of freight deliveries (see Figure~\ref{fig:rejected-share-opt}), as well as a pessimistic scenario with truck delivery costs of $0.2$ \euro{} and $\Cost_{\UnbracedArc}=0.2, \medspace \Arc \in \SetOfArcs^{\Transit}$ that reduces the acceptance of freight deliveries (see Figure~\ref{fig:rejected-share-pess}).
+In our base case with $3{,}000$ freight requests, we obtain a freight request rejection rate of $42.7\%$ (see Figure~\ref{fig:rejected-share-base}).
+In the following, we discuss the characteristics of this base case in comparison to two extreme scenarios: an optimistic scenario with truck delivery costs of \euro{0.4} and $\Cost_{\UnbracedArc}=0.3, \medspace \Arc \in \SetOfArcs^{\Transit}$ that favors the acceptance of freight deliveries (see Figure~\ref{fig:rejected-share-opt}), as well as a pessimistic scenario with truck delivery costs of \euro{0.3} and $\Cost_{\UnbracedArc}=0.4, \medspace \Arc \in \SetOfArcs^{\Transit}$ that reduces the acceptance of freight deliveries (see Figure~\ref{fig:rejected-share-pess}).

 In the following, we analyze system characteristics for these three cases in Figure~\ref{fig:utilization} before providing a more granular analysis on the respective cost trade-off in Table~\ref{tab:sensitivity}.
+Figure~\ref{fig:utilization} details the system utilization for the three scenarios mentioned above, focusing on the system's utilization over time (Figure~\ref{fig:temp-utilization}), the system's spatial utilization (Figure~\ref{fig:spatial-utilization}), as well as the utilization per vehicle over time for one representative vehicle (Figure~\ref{fig:vehicle-utilization}).